 The basics of application development with Apcelerator’s Titanium Studio was the subject of my last post.
-Today I’m going to play around with designs and layouts of screens.
+Today I’m going to play around with layout and design with Appcelerator Titanium.
 In the mobile space layout and design can be tricky for a number of reasons:

 - Devices have different sizes